HarrisSidiropoulos/cv/README.md

 - Led the development of an interactive documentary for the ministry of culture in Greece.
 - Developed an Interactive Map for the Byzantine Museum of Kastoria.
 An Electron application was installed in three rooms inside the museum.
 Visitors can interact with the map from a distance with gestures using the Microsoft Kinect controller.

-### Full stack developer - Freelance, (Thessaloniki)
+### Full Stack Developer - Freelance, (Thessaloniki)
 2006 - 2014

 - Developed many websites and applications for local businesses and galleries.
 - Developed a Media Manager Application for the European Centre of Byzantine and Post-Byzantine Monuments.
 Media Manager is an Adobe Air Application with PHP MySQL backend.

-### Teaching professional - AAS College, (Thessaloniki)
+### Teaching Professional - AAS College, (Thessaloniki)
 2006 - 2014

 - Working as a teaching professional helped me to develop further my soft skills and to understand in depth a lot of the skills required for teaching.

+## Education

+- Paster College, Thessaloniki

 ## Skills

-- front-end Technologies: HTML, CSS, JavaScript, Typescript, React, Angular, Styled components, CSS modules
+- Frontend Technologies: HTML, CSS, JavaScript, Typescript, React, Angular, Styled components, CSS modules
 - Backend Technologies: Node.js, Express.js, PHP
-- Tools: Contentful, Git, CLI, Adobe Air, Electron, Nx, Lerna, NPM, PNPM
+- Tools: Contentful, Git, CLI, Electron, Nx, Lerna, NPM, PNPM
 - E2E testing: Playwright, Cypress, Storybook interactions, Automated Accessibility testing using AXE
 - Github Actions
 - Semantic release